-13. And it shall shall come to pass in that day that there will be great turmoil among them from the
+13. And it shall come to pass in that day that there shall be a great turmoil among them from the

 15. And the plague of the horse, the mule, the camel, the ass, and every animal in those camps will be like this plague.

 16. And it shall come to pass that everyone who is left of all the nations that came against Jerusalem will come up from year to year to worship the King, the

-20. In that day, on the bells of the horses shall be “Holiness to the Lord”.
-And the pots in the house of the Lord will be like the bowls before the altar.
+Lord” will be on the bells of the horses, and the pots in the house of the Lord will be like the bowls before the altar.

-Lord of Hosts, and all those who offer sacrifice shall come and take of them, and boil flesh in them.
-And in that day, there shall no longer be a Canaanite in the household of the Lord of hosts.
+Lord of Hosts, and all those who offer sacrifice will come, and they will take some of them and boil flesh in them.
+And in that day, there will no longer be a merchant in the house of the Lord of Hosts.